okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 Optional, if this is included, the return content will be JSON including the ID of the record as well as the full content of the data.

 #### cache_seconds=[seconds]
-How long to cache the results for (default 600 seconds or 10 minutes).
+How long to cache the results for (default 600 seconds i.e 10 minutes).
 Only un-filtered results are cached.

 #### unencode_html=true
 Causes characters which would normally be encoded as HTML entities (e.g. `&` -> `&amp;`) to be returned unencoded